 Guided Walking Tours

-At just under three miles, the Painted Bunting Trail is the longest one in the park that is open to horseback riding.
-Named for the summer songbirds which often nest in the trees overlooking it, Painted Bunting Trail is a beautiful route to enjoy the thrill of riding on horseback during your RV trip to Texas.
+At just under three miles, the Painted Bunting Trail is the longest trail in the park that is open to horseback riding.
+Named for the summer songbirds that often nest in the trees overlooking the trail, the Painted Bunting Trail is a beautiful route to enjoy the thrill of riding on horseback during your RV trip to Texas.
 It loops through the park interior, so parts of it are quite rugged.
 For a shorter walk, try the 0.5-mile Oak Savannah Loop Trail, which takes you and your equestrian friend through the restored oak forest.